 He received his MB in 1983 from the University of Lund, Sweden and his PhD in Medical Neurobiology also from there four years later.
 He directly followed that with a Research Fellowship in Neuroscience at the University of Cambridge from 1987-1989, and in 2002 he was awarded an honorary MA from Harvard.

-Professional appointments include, Scientific Advisory Board of the Harvard NeuroDiscovery Center, principal faculty of the Harvard Stem Cell Institute, Executive Scientific Advisory Board of the Michael J. Fox Foundation (2014-2016), elected fellow of the American Association for the Advancement of Science (AAAS, 2014), member, FDA Cellular, Tissue and Gene Therapies Advisory Committee (CTGTAC), editor-in-chief of the journal, Molecular and Cellular Neuroscience.
+Professional appointments include: Scientific Advisory Board of the Harvard NeuroDiscovery Center; principal faculty of the Harvard Stem Cell Institute; Executive Scientific Advisory Board of the Michael J. Fox Foundation (2014-2016); elected fellow of the American Association for the Advancement of Science (AAAS, 2014); member of the FDA Cellular, Tissue and Gene Therapies Advisory Committee (CTGTAC); and editor-in-chief of the journal Molecular and Cellular Neuroscience.